Image size 1600x900. Calm lap pool scene with a swimmer practicing relaxed freestyle.

 Can I do this in a 25 meter pool?

 Yes.
-Keep the same structure and adjust distances to the nearest 25 meters.
+Keep the same beginner swim workout structure and adjust distances to the nearest 25 meters.

 How often should I repeat this workout?

-Two or three times per week is enough to build comfort and consistency.
+Two or three times per week is enough to improve comfort in water and breathing confidence.

 Get calm beginner workouts

-Join the Pocket Swimmer list for simple, confidence-building workouts you can swim right away.
-Expect short sessions, clear cues, and early access to the app.
+Join the Pocket Swimmer list for beginner swim workouts you can follow right away.
+Expect short sessions, clear cues, and practical tips for breathing confidence in the water.

 This workout is for informational purposes only and is not medical advice.